Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/06-Screenshots/XX. Folder-Redirection Settings/README.md

 ## 7. 🛠️ Configuring Folder Redirection for Desktop

-Redirection of the Desktop folder ensures that users' desktop environments are consistent across machines and stored in a central network location.
+Now that the Desktop folder redirection is fully implemented, users experience a consistent desktop environment, complete with their shortcuts and files, regardless of which machine they log into, as everything is now securely stored and managed from the central network location.

 📸 **Configuring Folder Redirection for Desktop**